Captain Robert Falcon Scott

 The distance from the winter quarters at Hut Point to the Pole and back was 1766 statute miles (further than Land's End to John O'Groats and back again, (or from New York City to Wyoming, Chicago or Denver).
 Every step of the way had to be marched on foot, with or without skis.

-They travelled by night for the benefit of the ponies, as this was the austral summer, they will have been in 24 hour daylight.
+They travelled by night for the benefit of the ponies, and as this was the austral summer, they had 24 hour daylight.
 Temperatures never rose above zero Fahrenheit (-18°C).
-Fighting constant snowfalls, the team reached a food and supplies depot called One Ton Camp on the fifteenth day.
+Fighting constant snowfalls, the team reached a food and supplies depot called One Ton Camp they had laid the previous summer on the fifteenth day.
 There was a constant worry that the ponies would not be able to keep going and upon reaching Camp 20 on November 24th, the first pony was killed.
 Four camps later, on December 1st, the second pony was shot.
 Depots were made at regular intervals of roughly seventy miles, each containing food and fuel for a week for the returning parties.

 Each of the party then began by pulling around 200 pounds through soft snow into which they sank into nearly up to their knees.
 They were affected by snow-blindness and sometimes stumbled into crevasses, sledges and all.
-On December 13th, the day before Amundsen reached the Pole, in nine hours the party had advanced less than four miles.
+On December 13th, the day before Amundsen reached the Pole, the party had advanced less than four miles in nine hours.
 On December 20th Scott named the first returning party of four.
 Scott had dreaded this moment as all had pulled to the limit of their strength, but this four were now to be deprived of their reward, attainment of the South Pole.
 They reached "home" at Hut point 35 days later on January 26th.

-The remaining men made good progress and soon the time came for Scott to make his second difficult announcement that a further three men were to return to Hut point leaving the final party of five to continue to the pole.
+The remaining men made good progress and soon the time came for Scott to make his second difficult announcement that a further three men were to return to Hut point leaving the final party of five (originally to be four, but increased to five at the last moment with the addition of Bowers) to continue to the pole.
 The two parties separated on January 3rd at 87°32'S, at an altitude of 10,280 feet on the high polar plateau, 169 miles from the Pole.

-Scott and the others followed Shackleton's route from 1909, on January 6th they crossed the line of latitude where Shackleton turned back and were further south, 88°23'S, as they believed, than any man had been before.
+Scott and the others followed Shackleton's route from 1909, on January 6th they crossed the line of latitude where Shackleton turned back and were further south, 88°23'S than any man had been before or so they believed.
 They were now 97 miles from the pole, but it took them ten days to cover this due to the weather conditions and state of the snow and ice they were pulling their sledges across.

 The men were growing very tired by this point, progress was often made of only five, six or seven miles a day.
-Each day was a hard grind and was taking a dreadful toll on the men.
+Each day was a hard grind and was taking a dreadful toll.
 On January 16th they made good progress and thought that they would reach the Pole the following day.
 In the afternoon of that day, Bowers spotted something ahead which looked like a cairn.
-Half and hour later they realized the black speck was a flag tied to a sledge bearer.
+Half an hour later they realized the black speck was a flag tied to a sledge bearer.
 Nearby was the remains of a camp along with tracks made by sledges and dogs, it was not yet the Pole however.